rtlabs-com/p-net/doc/api_documentation.rst

 the stack when specific events occurs within the stack.

-Note that most of these functions are mandatory in the sense that they must exist and return 0 (zero) for a functioning stack.
+Note that most of these functions are mandatory in the sense that they must exist and return ``0`` for a functioning stack.
 Some functions are required to perform specific functionality.

 .. doxygentypedef:: pnet_connect_ind